How Much Does a Power Wheelchair Cost?

 If it's shown that you have a medical need for a power wheelchair and cannot use a manual wheelchair or mobility scooter (which tend to cost less), you will be invited to choose a brand and/or model of wheelchair from your insurer's list that meets your specific needs.

 Insurers often cover as much as 50-80% of the cost of a power wheelchair that's medically required and approved by your insurer.
-You can then buy a replacement chair every 5 years as this is considered to be the reasonable useful lifetime of a power chair.
+You can then buy a replacement chair every five years, as this is considered to be the reasonable useful lifetime of a power chair.

 Government Programs

 Medicare, Medicaid, or your state's equivalent government program should cover most of the cost of a power wheelchair that's medically required for performing MRADLs.
-It's helpful to keep in mind that Medicare may have a different list of approved physicians and mobility equipment suppliers that they work with, increasing your options as far as getting assessed and choosing the best power wheelchair for your needs.
+Keep in mind that Medicare may have a different list of approved physicians and mobility equipment suppliers that they work with, increasing your options as far as getting assessed and choosing the best power wheelchair for your needs.

 Whether you use a private health plan or Medicare, check with the insurance company or Medicare program before purchasing a power wheelchair.